cxharris/testing-the-docs-source/docs/doc-testing/intro.md

 ### Batteries not included
 For the sake of being explicit, we are _not_ in the business of using automated tests to drive the execution of embedded code examples.
 This is a great idea and is done well in the Rust documentation (https://doc.rust-lang.org/rustdoc/documentation-tests.html).
 In the present context, our goal is to explore an approach to testing and validating _regular content_ itself - something that seems to have been neglected in common practice.

-Neither are we in the business of testing PDF outputs.
-That subject has the potential to be a whole web site on its own and presents unique challenges to anyone seeking to validate and verify PDF content.
-Not in scope for now.
+Neither do we examine how to test PDF outputs.
+As an *output* format, PDF rarely contains enough information to enable the reconstruction of source-level content, making testing particularly difficult.
+A series of articles on testing PDF outputs - given these constraints - is planned for the future.

 ## If we only had a plan!
 Remember I said there's no one-size-fits-all kind of solution?
 So we're going to explore a bunch of automated test tools that vary in their approaches, and assess them for their suitability for testing doc output, implementing the same set of tests in each of the different tools, so that you can form a valid judgment of what jives best with your writing practices and testing needs.